Kobie Boykins: Awards

-Kobie Boykins achievements all start in 2002.
-This is when Boykins joined “Marsapalooza”, which is a public education tour hoping to raise awareness of the Mars Exploration Project.
+Boykins' achievements all start in 2002.
+This is when Boykins joined "Marsapalooza", which is a public education tour hoping to raise awareness of the Mars Exploration Project.
 The project visited 5 different cities across the country and presented himself as a role model to inspire the next generation of explorers.
 In 2003, he was part of NASA's M-Team, which lectured nationally to students regarding careers in science, technology, engineering, and mathematics.
 He lectures internationally for National Geographic regarding exploration on Mars.
-Boykins then joined another teaching program called the JASONProject Expedition; “Mysteries of Earth and Mars”.
+Boykins then joined another teaching program called the JASONProject Expedition; "Mysteries of Earth and Mars".
 Boykins joined the team in 2006, lecturing to students and teachers worldwide showing his knowledge in his field.
 In 2013, he was awarded the NASA Exceptional Achievement Medal.